 How are Tickets Issued?

 New York Vehicle and Traffic Law section 1111(d) 1 states that “facing a steady red signal… (traffic) shall stop before entering intersection….and shall remain standing until an indication to proceed is shown.”
-Red light cameras interpret the law in such a way that if any part of the vehicle has not entered the intersection when the light turns red, then a ticket will be issued.
+Red light cameras interpret the law so that if any part of the vehicle has not entered the intersection when the light turns red, a ticket will be issued.

-Part of the problem here relates to the theory some people maintain, which is that county officials in places like Suffolk County where red-light cameras have already been implemented have intentionally shortened the time of yellow lights in order to trap more drivers and therefore rake in more money via citations.
-Stephen Ruth, one of these believers who has since been dubbed the “Red Light Robin Hood,” has shared videos on his Facebook page comparing the yellow lights at intersections without cameras, which last 5 seconds, with the yellow lights at intersections with the cameras, which only allow 3 seconds.
+Part of the problem here relates to a theory some people maintain that county officials have intentionally shortened the time of yellow lights to trap more drivers and therefore rake in more money via citations.
+Stephen Ruth, one of these believers who has since been dubbed the “Red Light Robin Hood,” has shared videos on his Facebook page comparing the yellow lights at intersections without cameras.
+He demonstrates that the latter last 5 seconds, while the yellow lights at intersections with cameras only allow 3 seconds.

-So, in regards to how the red lights interpret the law, Ruth argues that the red-light camera system is faulty – he insists that in areas of 55 mph where drivers are expecting the usual amount of time to go through a yellow light, they are taken by surprise when it so quickly turns red and therefore they must slam on their brakes.
-This can either cause a serious accident, generally in the form of a rear-end collision, or the driver will be issued a citation due to the nose of their vehicle sticking slightly out into the intersection because they were forced to stop so unexpectedly.
+So, in regard to how the red lights interpret the law, Ruth argues that the red-light camera system is flawed.
+He insists that in areas of 55 mph where drivers are expecting the usual amount of time to go through a yellow light, they are taken by surprise when it so quickly turns red.
+Therefore they must slam on their brakes.
+This behavior can cause a serious accident, generally in the form of a rear-end collision.
+The driver might be issued a citation if the nose of their vehicle sticks into the intersection because the light forced them to stop unexpectedly.

 In Nassau County, drivers can receive a citation for making a left turn when the light is red; going straight through a red light; making a right on red but failing to make a complete stop; or blatantly disregarding a red light.

 Call a Long Island Personal Injury Attorney Today